-Once the parameters are fixed, the phenomenological equation allows to predict with good accuracy both the behavior after exactly critical quenches, as well as the behavior after near-critical quenches for intermediate time-scales.
-It should be pointed out that both in the bulk and on the boundary, our results are intimately tied to the non-linearities of the respective equations of motion, and could not be studied with a simple linearized ansatz (even though methods based on linearized equations have been shown to be surprisingly accurate in some circumstances \cite{Heller:2012km,Heller:2013oxa}).
+Once the parameters are fixed, the phenomenological equation predicts with good accuracy the behavior both after exactly critical quenches, as well as after near-critical quenches for intermediate time-scales.
+Importantly, both in the bulk and on the boundary, our results are intimately tied to the non-linearities of the respective equations of motion, and could not be studied with a simple linearized ansatz (even though methods based on linearized equations have been shown to be surprisingly accurate in some circumstances \cite{Heller:2012km,Heller:2013oxa}).
 We hence established a non-trivial check that holographic superfluids do obey Model F of \cite{RevModPhys.49.435} even at the non-linear level, see appendix \ref{app::ModelF} for further details.
 Interestingly, the papers \cite{Mitman:2022qdl,Cheung:2022rbm} have recently commented on the limitations of linearized ansätze in the study of black hole ringdowns.

-There are multiple possible directions for further research.
-Three obvious generalisations would be to include a possible $x$-dependence (similar to \cite{PhysRevLett.127.101601,Yan:2022jfc,Adams:2012pj,Sonner:2014tca}), to study systems with different symmetry groups (such as \cite{Cao:2022mep}), and to turn on backreaction on the metric in the bulk.
-Preliminary results indicate the possibility to generalize our phenomenological equation~\eqref{eq2} to a finite rate of superflow within the parameter regime of second order phase transitions up to the tricritical point.
+Interesting future directions would be to include spacial dependence (similar to \cite{PhysRevLett.127.101601,Yan:2022jfc,Adams:2012pj,Sonner:2014tca}), to study systems with different symmetry groups (such as \cite{Cao:2022mep}), and to turn on backreaction on the metric in the bulk.
+Preliminary results indicate the possibility to generalize~\eqref{eq2} to a finite rate of superflow within the parameter regime of second order phase transitions up to the tricritical point.
 It might also be interesting to make contact between our results and the complementary approach of \cite{Bu:2021clf}.